How To Use a Target Date Fund To Save for Retirement

 Are target date funds good?

-Target date funds can be good for new investors who are just starting to save for a big financial goal —like retirement.
-Or for investors who don’t want to hand-pick which assets to include in their portfolio.
-Since target date funds are pre-built, investors don't need to exert a lot of effort to create a well-diversified portfolio with the right asset allocation for their personal goals.
+Target date funds can be good for new investors or investors who don’t want to hand-pick which assets to include in their portfolio.
+Since TDFs are pre-built, you don't need to exert a lot of effort to create a well-diversified portfolio.

 How risky are target date funds?